Bodhis4ttva/LHC_Net/README.md

 requirements.txt

 How to:<br />
-clone the repository and execute main.py
+Clone the repository and execute main.py

 Note that:<br />